So, you may or may not have teenagers in your home at the moment. But you probably know those who do. So please read on!

 Ken is no stranger.
 We’ve been friends for almost 20 years.
 He is not only an insightful person, a godly man and a great doctor, but I can attest that he has demonstrated with his own children that he knows what he is talking about.

-This podcast has great reviews and recently Dr. Wilgus, Jess and her co-host Ashley were interviewed by “Focus on the Family“.
+This podcast has great reviews and recently Dr. Wilgus, Jessica were interviewed by “Focus on the Family“.

 So I want you to know this is not just a proud parent recommending something from their kids…

-BUT if you know ANYONE with teenagers, I’d encourage you to check out the 50+ episodes of the podcast for some great ideas and wisdom.
+If you know ANYONE with teenagers, I’d encourage you to check out the 150+ episodes of the podcast for some great ideas and wisdom.
 I’ve already recommended it to others and gotten good feedback from them too.

 The podcast is called “Feeding the Mouth that Bites You“.